Online LSAT Tutoring

 Our Tutors are Awesome

-At some point in time, LSAT tutoring became a product fueled by large companies focusing on meager, average score increases.
+At some point in time, LSAT tutoring became a product fueled by large companies focusing on meager, average score improvements.
 Unsatisfied with the status quo, Tutor the People was founded with the goal of personalizing LSAT test prep based on the needs of the individual student, not the needs of a large focus group.
 We hire tutors who not only score within the 94th percentile or above on the LSAT, but also have a passion and skill for teaching their students how to recreate this success on test day.

 A Team of Pros Dedicated to Your Success